szczyglis-dev/py-gpt/README.md

 At next, enable the `+ Tools` option and enable the plugin.

-Ask GPT in Chat mode:
+Ask model in Chat mode:

 ```Create a funny quote and email it```